-The 2013 Citrus Advanced Technology CATP-13 call for pre-proposals will be announced the first week of September 2012.
+The 2013 Citrus Advanced Technology CATP-13 call for pre-proposals will be announced the first week of August 2013.
 Please read on for details on the topics of proposed research projects requested in the next funding cycle:

-The Citrus Research and Development Foundation calls for research proposals to develop solutions to manage Citrus Greening (Huanglongbing), Canker and other emerging diseases threatening Florida citrus production.
+The Citrus Research and Development Foundation calls for research pre-proposals to develop solutions to manage Citrus Greening (Huanglongbing), Canker and other emerging diseases threatening Florida citrus production.
 New and continuing research initiatives should complement or build on the existing portfolio of research projects currently summarized in the progress reports posted at citrusrdf.org.
 Please also refer to the HLB research priorities as developed by the National Academy of Sciences at the following link: NAS NRC Research Priorities.

-While all research priorities listed above are encouraged, some specific areas of emphasis for the 2012 Citrus Advanced Technology Program include:
+While all research priorities listed above are encouraged, some specific areas of emphasis for the 2013 Citrus Advanced Technology Program include:

 - Understanding water quality effects on HLB;